alsjohnstone/prophecise/README.md

 # Prophecise
-A web app that leverages Facebook Prophet, enabling marketers to create fast, robust time-series forecasts from their Google Analytics data using a simple UI.
+A web app that leverages Facebook Prophet to create robust time-series forecasts from Google Analytics data through a simple UI.

 ### What is Prophecise?